moinism/chotadb/README.md

 Fortunately for us, `localStorage` is supported on a wide array of devices and browsers.

-It has been [supported in browsers](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage#Browser_compatibility) since:
+It has been <a href="https://developer.mozilla.org/en/docs/Web/API/Window/localStorage#Browser_compatibility" target="_blank">supported in browsers</a> since:

   * Chrome 4
   * FireFox 3.5